harrylin-hyl/MSLD/README.md

 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/keep-your-eyes-on-the-lane-attention-guided/lane-detection-on-culane)](https://paperswithcode.com/sota/lane-detection-on-culane?p=keep-your-eyes-on-the-lane-attention-guided) -->
 </div>

 This repository holds the source code of the paper: "_Fast and Accurate Lane Detection via Frequency Domain Learning_" (Link:).
-We introduce multi-frequency analysis into lane detection to achieve high accuracy while without much speed delay.
+We introduce multi-frequency analysis into lane detection to achieve high accuracy while without much speed delay. (**This repository is heavily based on the state-of-the-art lane detection model [msld](https://arxiv.org/abs/2010.12035).**)

 **Our paper has been accepted to ACMMM'21.**